harshkumar14nov/Ecommerce-sales-analysis/Methodology.md

 **1. CustomerID (Critical Field)**

 - Missing Values: 4,900 out of 496,700 rows (\~0.99%)
-- Reason for Removal: CustomerID is essential for identifying and tracking unique customers.
+- Reason for Removal: CustomerID is essential for identifying and tracking unique customers, Ensured that sales trends and customer insights remain reliable, Keeping NULLs would skew customer-related metrics (e.g., customer count, repeat buyers).
+Ensures accurate customer segmentation & sales analysis.
 - Action: Removed all rows with NULL CustomerID.

 **2. WarehouseLocation (Non-Critical Field)**

 - Reason for Keeping: Warehouse location is useful but not critical to overall sales or customer behavior analysis.
 - Action: Replaced NULLs with "Unknown" to retain data while preserving integrity.

-#### ✅ New Column Created

-- Added a **"Total"** column to simplify revenue calculations (Quantity \* UnitPrice).

 ---